-- Any person receiving a violation notice may appeal the notice via the on-line parking account or in person at the Parking Office within seven days of the date of issue of violation notice.
+- Any person receiving a violation notice may appeal the notice via the on-line parking account or in person at the Parking Office within 7 days of the date of issue of violation notice.
 The appellant should include the violation number and all relevant facts pertaining to the incident.
 A lack of knowledge or awareness of the regulations does not establish grounds for an appeal.

 - First-level appeals are decided by the Parking Manager or designated.
 The second level of appeal is the Director of Risk Management and the third and final level of appeal is the VP Finance and Administration.

 - At each level of the appeal process the person will receive a response within 7 working days.
 The response could extend the decision time frame in the event of unforeseen circumstances.
 (Note: permit renewals will be processed pending appeals).
 Information on the violation notice such as vehicle make, colour, and body style may be corrected by the Parking Office and may not be used as grounds for appeal.